Stainless steel cookware vs nonstick cookware

-Stainless steel vs nonstick pots & pans – Whether you have an arsenal of pots pans and are trying to pick the right one for preparing a particular dish, or are new to cooking and out to buy your first pan or set, deciding between stainless steel and non stick cookware can have a huge impact on your enjoyment in the kitchen.
+Whether you have an arsenal of pots pans and are trying to pick the right one for preparing a particular dish or are new to cooking and out to buy your first pan or set, deciding between stainless steel vs nonstick cookware can have a huge impact on your enjoyment in the kitchen.

 The wrong choice can result in ruined recipes, frustrating cleanups, or even costly cookware needing to be dumped in the trash.

-While stainless steel and nonstick cookware shouldn’t be seen as opposing enemies, it’s important to understand their differences in order to select the right instrument to help bring your culinary visions to the plate beautifully.
+While stainless steel and nonstick cookware shouldn’t be seen as opposing choices, it’s important to understand their differences in order to select the right one to make sure you get the very best results when you cook.

 Plus, as a student, a pan that cooked with consistent results and required little maintenance was ultimately attractive.
 My nonstick pan was one step up from the microwave; I had graduated to cooking my own food without having to commit to complicated cleaning or fussing over my cookware.